52 Denver Urban Hikes–A Week-by-Week Challenge

 Spring Comes in for These Denver Urban Hikes

 April 4.
-If the flowers weren’t blooming yet for Wash Park back in March, try again at Inspiration Park.
+If Wash Park’s flowers weren’t blooming back in March, try again at Inspiration Park.
 The best time to do this short hike is at sunset.
-Park at the entrance to the park at 4901 N. Sheridan Blvd., Denver, and enjoy the tulip bed on the east side, then walk through the park to its western edge to watch the amazing sunset over the Clear Creek Valley.
-Pikes, Longs, and Mt Blue Sky Peaks can be seen on a clear day.
+Park at the park’s entrance, 4901 N. Sheridan Blvd., Denver, and enjoy the tulip bed on the east side.
+Then, walk through the park to its western edge to watch the amazing sunset over the Clear Creek Valley.
+Pikes, Longs, and Mt.
+Blue Sky Peaks can be seen on a clear day.

 April 11.
 Paid your taxes yet?
 Go to People’s Park, also known as Civic Center Park, and enjoy the right to assemble.
 Take a hike through the Central Business District neighborhood (now called Upper Downtown or UpDo) on this 3-mile loop.